By regulating action, which is under control of will, we can indirectly regulate feeling, which is not.

 Are emotional vampires ignorant of their own self-sabotage?

 Everyone is responsible for their own happiness.
 Unless a person is willing to change their attitude towards life, there’s nothing you can do to help them.
 Some people don’t want to be happy.
-Next time you’re feeling depressed about something (probably trivial), know that you have a choice.
+Next time you’re feeling depressed about something (probably trivial), know you have a choice.